Trevor Lenzmeier

 -

 The Carbon River Bridge has “permanently closed” to all traffic, cutting off Highway 165 to the northwest of Mount Rainier National Park, according to the Washington State Department of Transportation.
-Beyond daily traffic, the closure will indefinitely pinch recreational access to Rainier this summer, as two of the park’s precious few entrance points have been rendered inaccessible.
+Beyond daily traffic, the closure will indefinitely pinch recreational access to Rainier in the summer, as two of the park’s precious few entrance points have been rendered inaccessible.

 -